 - Poor feeding regimes are the main cause of illness

 - Myxomatosis is spread by biting insects such as fleas and mosquitoes.
 The virus multiplies in the skin of the face, ears and genitals causing swelling and a thick discharge.
 The rabbit is unable to eat, drink or breathe very easily and usually dies within 12 days.
 Most rabbits will not survive and so putting them to sleep is the kindest option.
 Dorset is a higher risk area and so vaccination is recommended every 12 months.

-- Viral Haemorrhagic Disease 1 (VHD1) – also known as Rabbit Haemorrhagic Disease (RHD), affects the liver causing severe bleeding.
+- Haemorrhagic Viral Disease 1 – affects the liver causing severe bleeding.
 It kills most rabbits before any outward signs are apparent.
-The virus is very persistent and can be carried on clothing and footwear meaning that even house rabbits are at risk.
-The vaccine for VHD1 is given once a year as a combined vaccine with the myxomatosis vaccine.
+The virus is very persistent and can be carried on clothing and footwear meaning even house rabbits are at risk.
+Yearly vaccinations are recommended and included as part of our pet health club.